 We offer a range of free workshops for schools, colleges, youth groups and dance schools in key areas throughout the region to inspire students to apply for the DanceEast CAT and to spot any potential talent.

-It’s really important that there are no financial barriers to accessing the Centre for Advanced Training (CAT), therefore means-tested grants are available to support the costs of the programme.
+It’s really important that there are no financial barriers to accessing the CAT, therefore means-tested grants are available to support the costs of the programme.

 Here you will find everything you need to know about the CAT teaching team and the wonderful musicians.

-The DanceEast CAT is one of nine National Centres for Advanced Training in Dance.
+The DanceEast CAT is one the National Centres for Advanced Training in Dance.

 If you have any questions or would like any more information about the DanceEast CAT, please contact a member of the DanceEast team.